mgrimace/claim_itch/README.md

 1. connect to your ubuntu server via SSH
 2. Install firefox `sudo apt install firefox`
-3. Install python3 and pip3
+3. install git, and pp `sudo apt install git python3-pip`
+4. Clone this repository to your server `git clone https://github.com/mgrimace/claim_itch && cd claim_itch`
-4. Install dependencies `python3 -m pip install beautifulsoup4 lxml requests selenium`
+5. Install dependencies `python3 -m pip install beautifulsoup4 lxml requests selenium`
-5. Install gecko driver `wget https://github.com/mozilla/geckodriver/releases/download/v0.31.0/geckodriver-v0.31.0-linux64.tar.gz`, then extract it with `tar -xvzf https://github.com/mozilla/geckodriver/releases/download/v0.31.0/geckodriver-v0.31.0-linux64.tar.gz`, then make it executable `chmod +x geckodriver`, finally move it `sudo mv geckodrvier /usr/local/bin/`
+6. Install gecko driver `wget https://github.com/mozilla/geckodriver/releases/download/v0.31.0/geckodriver-v0.31.0-linux64.tar.gz`, then extract it with `tar -xvzf https://github.com/mozilla/geckodriver/releases/download/v0.31.0/geckodriver-v0.31.0-linux64.tar.gz`, then make it executable `chmod +x geckodriver`, finally move it `sudo mv geckodrvier /usr/local/bin/`
-6. Install xvfb to make Firefox run "headless" `sudo apt-get install xvfb`, then create a fake display using `sudo Xvfb :5 -ac`, and `export DISPLAY=:5`
+7. Install xvfb to make Firefox run "headless" `sudo apt-get install xvfb`, then create a fake display using `sudo Xvfb :5 -ac`, and `export DISPLAY=:5`
-7. Run the script using the automatic login argument `--auto-login` after setting it up in using the instructions in the next step below (mandatory, because you won't receive a Firefox pop-up to login).
+8. Note, you must run the script using the automatic login argument `--auto-login` after setting it up in using the instructions in the next step below (mandatory, because you won't receive a Firefox pop-up to login).
-8. (Optional) install screen to be able to keep the script running in the background after loggin out of your ssh session. `sudo apt install screen`, then use `screen` to create a new screen, run the script here, then use `control+a`, then `d` to detach the screen and keep it running.
+9. (Optional) install screen to be able to keep the script running in the background after loggin out of your ssh session. `sudo apt install screen`, then use `screen` to create a new screen, run the script here, then use `control+a`, then `d` to detach the screen and keep it running.
 You can check back in later by using the command `screen -ls` to see the address of any screens you have running and connect to them with `screen -r [screen number from -ls]`

 ### (Optional) Automate itch.io login